SydBal/LoadedQuestions/README.md

 `npm start`

-and then visit **http://localhost:3000** in the browser of your choice.
+Visit **http://localhost:3000** in the browser of your choice to play.

 ### Development